kiboschool/course-programming-2/src/lessons/data/data-types-and-dictionaries.md

 Most importantly, we talked about "dictionaries".
 Dictionaries are useful for so many purposes.

-They can be a mapping from one piece of data to another,
+They can be a mapping from one piece of data to another:

 ```python
 capitals = {